 - Our approach is preventative, proactive and accessible to all.

-- We believe that every conversation is important to move forward with breaking down the barriers to LGBT+ Inclusion.
+- We believe that every conversation is important to move forward with breaking down the barriers to LGBTQ+ Inclusion.

 We have been recognised by Music Mark and are a hub partner member; supporting and encouraging music and working in partnership with our local hubs to deliver high quality music education.